azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 ### OpenStack Networking components

 After performing some initial validation on the provided configuration, the `capo-controller-manager` pod will create various OpenStack resources.
-Depending on the provided Helm values, the created resources may include an OpenStack tenant network and subnet, a Neutron router connecting the tenant network to the configured external network, and an Octavia load balancer for the workload cluster's Kubernetes API server.
+Depending on the provided Helm values, the created resources may include an OpenStack tenant network and subnet, a Neutron router connecting the tenant network to the configured external network and an Octavia load balancer for the workload cluster's Kubernetes API server.
 The creation of these resources (and any errors encountered) will be logged in the `capo-controller-manager` pod, the logs for which can be inspected using

 ```
 kubectl --kubeconfig capi-mgmt logs -n capo-system deployment/capo-controller-manager